 Indoors or outdoors, there’s so much for you and the family to see and do in Birmingham, with events and attractions for visitors of all ages.

-Our family guide to Birmingham brings you some great ideas of things to do in the city.
+Our Birmingham attractions for families guide brings you some great ideas of things to do in the city.
 Most of the events we’ve picked are just minutes away from Staying Cool’s aparthotel at Rotunda, part of the famous Bullring, while some are a little further afield and are a great way of spending a family day out.

 Play a round of golf at Bullring